illinois-ceesd/mirgecom/doc/model/fluid.rst

 .. note::

-   This model document has been updated to be *MIRGE-Com* specific, and to include multi-component mixtures with chemical reactions.
+   This model document has been updated to be |mirgecom| specific, and to include multi-component mixtures with chemical reactions.

 .. important::

-   *MIRGE-Com* main repo branch currently provides fluid simulation operators and utilities for inviscid flow (i.e. the :ref:`Euler equations<euler-eqns>`).
+   |mirgecom| main repo branch currently provides fluid simulation operators and
+   utilities for inviscid flow (i.e. the :ref:`Euler equations<euler-eqns>`).
    Viscous flow simulation capabilities are forthcoming.

 .. _ns-eqns:

-*MIRGE-Com* provides capabilities for solving the compressible Navier-Stokes equations for viscous flows and the :ref:`Euler equations<euler-eqns>` equations for inviscid flows of reactive fluid mixtures. *MIRGE-Com* supports reactive fluid mixtures with a number of mixture species $N_s$ on unstructured meshes of 1, 2, and 3-dimensional domains $\Omega$, and :ref:`discretizes the equations in a Discontinuous Galerkin setting<disc-strat>`.
+|mirgecom| provides capabilities for solving the compressible Navier-Stokes equations for
+viscous flows and the :ref:`Euler equations<euler-eqns>` equations for inviscid flows of reactive fluid mixtures. |mirgecom| supports reactive fluid mixtures with a number of mixture species $N_s$ on unstructured meshes of 1, 2, and 3-dimensional domains $\Omega$, and :ref:`discretizes the equations in a Discontinuous Galerkin setting<disc-strat>`.